 This time I began by reading as many translations of the original medieval documents that mentioned Owain Glyndwr or Oyen Glendourdy (or any of his other misspelt names) that I could lay my hands on, and also those that mentioned his contemporaries, like Llewellyn ap Gruffydd Fychan, who was hung drawn and quartered by Henry IV for supporting Glyndwr.
 Hotspur, fellow soldier, friend and ultimately ally, and Henry IV, whose claim to the English throne was weaker than that of Glyndwr’s grandson.
 And the “Pennal Letter” written by the man himself in Latin, which revealed so much about his character proving that he was centuries before his time in both statesmanship and compassion.
-I discovered no contemporary records had survived of the siege of Harlech, and Owain Glyndwr was in desperate need of a publicist to counter the rumours the English crown spread about him.
+I discovered no contemporary records had survived of the siege of Harlech, but I did feel that Owain Glyndwr was in desperate need of a publicist to counter the rumours the English crown spread about him.
 A devoted husband, father, family man, and highly educated linguist, fluent in English, Welsh, French, Latin and Greek, he was in turn, soldier and warrior, a lawyer who practised in London’s Inns of court, politician, country squire, charismatic leader of men, and courtier but above all a Welsh noble of Welsh royal lineage (and like all Welsh nobles despised by the nobility of Norman extraction).
 After two years of reading and visiting his haunts in Wales, I believe he’s the greatest Welsh patriot, military tactician, politician and philosopher who ever lived.
 He could have settled into comfortable old age in his homes surrounded by his wife, children, friends and bards, instead he sacrificed everything he valued, his family, wealth, life and the lives of his sons and friends for the cause for Welsh freedom.
 His thinking was centuries ahead of his time.
 Six hundred years ago he dreamed of a Welsh Parliament elected from, and by the free Welsh, two Welsh universities one in the North and one the South staffed by the brightest and most learned Welsh, and a Welsh church free from the corruption of Canterbury.
 Everything he hoped for came to pass but not until centuries after his disappearance.